Cray-HPE/docs-csm/troubleshooting/known_issues/issues_with_ncn_health_checks.md

 - The first pass of running these tests may fail due to `cloud-init` not being completed on the storage nodes.
 In the case of failure, wait for five minutes and rerun the tests.
-  In this case, please wait five minutes and re-run the tests.

 - For any failures related to SSL certificates, see the [SSL Certificate Validation Issues](ssl_certificate_validation_issues.md) troubleshooting guide.

 - `Kubernetes Query BSS Cloud-init for ca-certs`